 Feedback from the draft SPECTRA 2007 report highlighted poor Waitaki flow data when compared to Benmore.
 Measurement inaccuracies produce negative flows when compared to Benmore power station tributaries.
 However, the effect tributaries have on lake levels is complicated and require assumptions that do not necessarily work well for long term records.
-Meridian suggests that work on these inaccuracies should be addressed on a project by project basis for shorter data sets.
+Meridian suggests that work on these inaccuracies should be addressed on a project-by-project basis for shorter data sets.

-2.2.2 Manapouri
+2.2.2 Manapōuri

-The HMD Manapouri data is intended to be used as local inflows, whereas Lake Te Anau has a controllable outflow.
-Hence two separate files are required for the HMD.
-Inflows and outflows for Lake Te Anau are available from 1926 and for Lake Manapouri from May 1932.
-The local catchment, or tributary, contribution to Manapouri inflow is determined by subtracting the Te Anau outflows from the total Manapouri inflows.
-For the period before 30 April 1932 when the record at Manapouri began, the local inflows are simulated from Te Anau outflow.
+The HMD Manapōuri data is intended to be used as local inflows, whereas Lake Te Anau has a controllable outflow.
+Inflows and outflows for Lake Te Anau are available from 1926 and for Lake Manapōuri from May 1932.
+The local catchment, or tributary, contribution to Manapōuri inflow is determined by subtracting the Te Anau outflows from the total Manapōuri inflows.
+For the period before 30 April 1932 when the record at Manapōuri began, the local inflows are simulated from Te Anau outflow.

-For the purposes of the HMD modelling, a record of Manapouri local inflows is required upon which future predictions of inflows can be based.
+For the purposes of the HMD modelling, a record of Manapōuri local inflows is required upon which future predictions of inflows can be based.
 To achieve this, records are synthesised which either include or exclude the Mararoa River for the entire record.
-The Mararoa has been included in the Power Archive inflows since the commissioning of the Manapouri Power Station in August 1969.
+The Mararoa has been included in the Power Archive inflows since the commissioning of the Manapōuri Power Station in August 1969.
 Outflow was first measured downstream of the Mararoa confluence (with power station flows added) (Duffy et al., 1993).